gorilla-co/s3pypi/README.md

 #### Basic authentication

 To enable basic authentication, add `enable_basic_auth = true` to `config.auto.tfvars`.
-This will attach a Lambda@Edge function to your CloudFront distribution that reads user passwords from AWS Systems Manager Parameter Store.
+This will attach a [Lambda@Edge] function to your CloudFront distribution that reads user passwords from [AWS Systems Manager Parameter Store].
+Users and passwords can be configured using the `put_user.py`
-Users and passwords can be configured using the `put_user.py` script:
+script:

 ```console
 $ basic_auth/put_user.py pypi.example.com alice